sjswitzer/SchemeJS/notes.md

 Strings, numbers, booleans and Functions: Check.
 I threw in BigInt for fun.
 "Factoral" likes it.

+Function are data.
+Check.
+You can create a function from a string and get the string body of a function.

 Atoms: Check.
 They're Symbols (in the ATOMS dictionary).

 Scopes: Check.
 I use the prototype chain and JavaScript resolves it just as it would